 - The management of performing arts collections; theatre museums; the public exhibition of theatrical artefacts and world performance traditions; the preservation and adaptive reuse of historical theatres and music halls

 My doctoral research at the University of Leicester focused on the plays of Hall Caine and included the first detailed study of Mahomet, a four-act historical drama based on the life of Muhammad, the prophet of Islam, which Caine wrote in 1890 for the actor-manager Henry Irving.
-The rumour this play would be produced in London prompted protests from Muslim leaders in Britain, caused unrest that threatened British rule in parts of India, and strained the nation’s relationship with the Ottoman Empire.
+The rumour this play would be produced in London prompted protests from Muslim leaders in Britain, caused unrest in parts of India, and strained the nation’s relationship with the Ottoman Empire.
 Although the play treats Islam sympathetically, it was immediately banned by the Lord Chamberlain in his capacity as licenser of stage plays.
-My thesis analysed the many contexts of this controversial play, which to this day has never been performed.
+My thesis analysed the context of this controversial play, which to this day has never been performed.
 It also revealed antecedents to modern conflicts between freedom of speech and the protection of religious sensibilities, which have deeper historical roots than are usually acknowledged.

 My work has been supported by grants and fellowships from the Royal Historical Society; the Institute of Historical Research; the British Association for Victorian Studies; the Houghton Library, Harvard University; and the Society for Theatre Research.

-I hold undergraduate and graduate degrees from Michigan State University with additional training in documentary editing from the National Historical Publications and Records Commission (U.S. National Archives) and historical database creation and management from the University of London.
+I've had training in documentary editing from the National Historical Publications and Records Commission (U.S. National Archives) and historical database creation and management from the University of London.